taoma-commits/leetCode/README.md

 ## 16. Union Find

-- [ ] 261	Graph Valid Tree
+- [x] 261	Graph Valid Tree
-- [ ] 323	Number of Connected Components in an Undirected Graph
+- [x] 323	Number of Connected Components in an Undirected Graph	<!--static connectivity to do DFS-->
-- [ ] 305	Number of Islands II
+- [ ] 305	Number of Islands II <!--dynamic connectivity-->

 ## 17. Trie